Allergen immunotherapy consists of a series of treatments aimed at providing long-term relief from severe allergies.

 - stinging insects

-When taken in the recommended succession, allergy shots can provide significant symptom relief.
+When taken in the recommended sequence, allergy shots can provide significant symptom relief.
 At the same time, this treatment option requires a long-term commitment to work effectively.
-Talk to your doctor about all the requirements for allergy shots and whether the shots are a good option for you.

 - allergic asthma